Woman taking an online alcohol assessment using her laptop computer and headphones.

 • It may help uncover underlying medical conditions related to alcohol consumption which are in the individual’s best interest to treat as early as possible (for example, anxiety, depression, or PTSD).

-• For court-ordered assessments, participating in an alcohol assessment can help individuals remain compliant and navigate the legal process smoothly.
+• For court-ordered alcohol assessments, participating in an alcohol assessment can help individuals remain compliant and navigate the legal process smoothly.
 It shows court authorities they’re willing to cooperate.

-• An alcohol assessment may help a person mitigate their DUI charges, especially if an evaluation determines individuals don’t have an alcohol use disorder or positive action steps have already begun or been completed.
+• An online alcohol assessment may help a person mitigate their DUI charges, especially if an evaluation determines individuals don’t have an alcohol use disorder or positive action steps have already begun or been completed.

 The Cons